renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

             │   ├── deploy.json
             │   ├── deploy.params
             │   ├── deploy.so
-            │   └── preprocess/
             ├── date_class_labels.txt
-            └── date_extraction_cam
+            └── date_extraction

 ```

 >**Note:** The directory name could be anything instead of `tvm`.
 If you copy the whole `exe` folder on the board.
 You are not required to rename it `tvm`.

 ## Application: Run Stage

 #### With Remaining Days shown
-* The date on the RZ/V2L board may be different.
+1. The date on the RZ/V2L board may be different.
 [Mandatory in case opted for remaining day calculation]

     - To check use following on board terminal.
     ```sh